CSRD timeline: when should you report?

 Implementation Timeline and Phases

-CSRD will be implemented in various phases as per company size and other criteria:
+The CSRD will be implemented in phases based on company size and other criteria:

 First Phase (Starting 1st January 2024)

-Impacts large companies with over 500 employees already subject to the NFRD, mandating them to start reporting in alignment with the CSRD guidelines starting from fiscal year 2024, with publication to be due for 2025.
+Applies to large companies with over 500 employees already subject to the NFRD, mandating them to start reporting in alignment with the CSRD guidelines starting from fiscal year 2024, with reports due in 2025.

 Second Phase (Starting 1st January 2025)